bharatmane/refactoring/README.md

 # refactoring
+>*The process of restructuring existing code or changing the factoring—without changing its behavior*

 This is my attempt to understand and practice the refactoring techniques that Martin Fowler beautifully crafted in his book